DevExpress-Examples/asp-net-mvc-uploadcontrol-upload-files/Readme.md

 }
 ```

-To pass any information to the client, use the `e.CallbackData` argument property in the `UploadComplete` event handler.
-Then handle the client-side `FileUploadComplete` event and use its `e.callbackData` argument property to get the passed information.
+To pass information to the client, use the `e.CallbackData` argument property in the `UploadComplete` event handler.
+Then, handle the client-side `FileUploadComplete` event and use its `e.callbackData` argument property to get the passed information.

 ## Files to Review